Paul de Smet de Naeyer

-Paul Joseph, Count de Smet de Naeyer (13 May 1843 – 9 September 1913) was a Belgian Catholic Party politician.
+Paul Joseph, Count de Smet de Naeyer (13 May 1843 – 9 September 1913) was a Belgian Catholic Party politician who served as Prime Minister of Belgium from 1896 to January 1899 and again from August 1899 to 1907.

 Born in Ghent, son of a cotton industrialist, he was himself also an industrialist and a banker.
 He was head of the Société Générale de Belgique and the owner of several coal mines.

 He represented Ghent and Eeklo in the Belgian Chamber of Representatives from 1886 to 1908, and served in the Belgian Senate from 1908 to 1913.
 He served in several governments, as Minister of Finance from 1894 to 1896, and again from 1899 to 1907, combining the portfolio with the Ministry of Public Works.
 He was the prime minister of Belgium from 1896 to 1899, and again from 1899 to 1907.
+He was a strong supporter and personal friend of Leopold II of Belgium, blocking efforts to investigate atrocities in the Congo Free State.
+He was also a proponent of annexing the state in 1900, prior to it becoming Belgian Congo.